Carol Hitchcock: Biography

 Hitchcock began her music career as a vocalist for Melbourne-based funk band, Bang.
 Six months later she transferred to another funk group, Cat People.
 She signed with Mushroom Records in Australia in the mid-1980s.
 At that time her appearance included a bald head, nose ring and ear piercings.
 Early in 1987 she was flown to London at the behest of Mushroom Records' Gary Ashley, where she recorded a cover version of the Temptations' 1969 track, "Get Ready", with United Kingdom producers, Stock Aitken Waterman.
-The trio had recommended the track for her and she felt that "they were so wonderful to work with."
-She also recorded an original Stock Aitken Waterman song, "More Than Words Can Say", which was released as the B-side to "Get Ready", shortly after Mel and Kim's version was included on their debut album "F.L.M.".
+The trio had recommended the track for her and she recalls "they were so wonderful to work with."
+Hitchcock also recorded an original Stock Aitken Waterman song, "More Than Words Can Say", which was released as the B-side to "Get Ready", shortly after Mel and Kim's version was included on their debut album "F.L.M.".

-David Howells, PWL Records Managing Director, recalled of her performance: "She was great, lots of fun, completely committed, got on with it... [but] sadly nothing much happened."
+PWL Records Managing Director David Howells recalled of her performance, "She was great, lots of fun, completely committed, got on with it... [but] sadly nothing much happened."
 Producer Mike Stock praised Hitchcock's vocal performance, but complained the singer upset him "greatly" with her habit of loudly popping her neck in the studio.